Bury St Edmunds

 Plan Your Day Out In Bury St Edmunds

 Whether you're a history fan, a shopaholic or a culture enthusiast, exploring Bury St Edmunds will make your day.
 There's everything from galleries and gardens to one of Britain's most pint-sized pubs.
+Visit the Bury St Edmunds and Beyond website for more information.

 The Cornhill And Buttermarket